C

 In order to become a well-behaved full-grown adult, Cheagle puppies will need to begin training and socialization within the first three to four months of age.
 Despite their potential stubborn streak, they are usually quite good about following their owners’ orders.
 A crate can help a bit with housebreaking, but this is not strictly necessary.

 In order to find a good puppy, owners should always do business with reputable breeders who screen their puppies for health problems.
 If you can, you should ask the breeders for proof of their dogs’ health.
 While puppy mills and pet stores have a lower price, their puppies are also more likely to have health problems, which can lead to more problems in the long run.
-The 12-week mark is generally the ideal time to buy a dog.
+Most experts recommend bringing a puppy home between 8 and 10 weeks of age.

 Children